www.esuperfund.com.au

 It should be noted that there are Contributions Limits for Concessional Contributions as detailed here.
 It is important never to breach these limits otherwise penalty taxes apply.

 If you exceed your Concessional Contribution Limit, the Excess Contributions over the Concessional Contribution Limit will be added to your personal taxable income and taxed at your personal marginal tax rate with a 15% tax offset to account for the contributions tax already paid by your SMSF.
 You will need to pay this additional tax from your personal account.
-If you exceeded your Concessional Contribution Limit prior to 1 July 2021, you would also need to pay an interest charge calculated by the ATO known as the excess concessional contributions (ECC) charge.

 To the extent your Concessional Contributions exceeded your Concessional Contribution Limit, the ATO will contact you by sending you a Determination letter and a Notice of Assessment after the lodgement of your SMSF Annual Return.
 You will be asked to choose whether you want to release the Excess Concessional Contributions from your SMSF.
 You have the following options: